Pacu: Asia

-Pacus have become established in tropical Asia, including Thailand and India.
+Pacus have become established in tropical Asia, including Vietnam, Malaysia, Bangladesh, Thailand, and India.

 New Guinea

 Pacu were introduced in 1994 to the Sepik River, and in 1997 to the Ramu river as a food source, due to overfishing of native species.
 Local people blame the fish for outcompeting native species, including juvenile crocodiles, as well as for several attacks on humans.
 As a primarily vegetarian fish, red-bellied pacu, have also consumed the floating mats of vegetation in the Sepik River, which operated as fish nurseries and crocodile and bird nesting sites.
 Thus the entire ecosystem has become impoverished and local people cannot subsist as easily as they once did.

 Importance to humans

 In their native range, pacus are widely fished and farmed.
 Based on a study by IBAMA, Colossoma macropomum, Piaractus brachypomus and Mylossoma spp. are all in the top-15 of the most caught fish (by weight) in the Brazilian Amazon.